davethomas11/codereview_Q_141491/README.md

 # codereview_Q_141491

-These scripts are for generating an SVG path that draws a circle using bezier curve C commands.
+These scripts are for generating an SVG path for a circle using bezier curve C commands.

 The reason for this script was to create a circle path for an Android VectorDrawable.
-I am animating an Android VectorDrawable of a circle to a square.
+I am animating an Android VectorDrawable of a circle into to a square.
-I need the computer's help via this script to do the math for generating the circle.
+I needed the computer's help via this script to do the math of circle coordinates.

-I ended up reusing the script, when I had similiar animations to create.
-It was useful.
+I ended up reusing this script, when I had similiar animations to create.

 If you'd like to see the resulting xml of the two states of the vector drawables please comment, and I will add them.